When you look at a map of the state of Georgia, what do you notice first?

 Do you want to find out more about the rivers and streams in your area?
 You came to the right place -- let's get started!

-First, if you don't already know which watershed you live in, take a minute to figure it out on this map:
+First, if you don't already know which watershed you live in, take a minute to figure it out on this map.
+Click on the watershed you live in to find more information about it.

 For more information about the state's major river systems, visit Brown's Guide to Georgia, whose page on "Rivers, Streams and Creeks in Georgia" has a wealth of information on the state's river systems as well as good tips on visiting Georgia rivers and their tributary streams through the Georgia State Parks system.